 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

-Policy on Directors Appointment
+Policy on Directors' Appointment

-Policy on Directors appointment is to follow the criteria as laid down under theCompanies Act 2013 and the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015.
-Emphasis is given to persons from diversefields or professions.
+Policy on Directors' appointment is to follow the criteria as laid down under theCompanies Act 2013 and Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015.
+Emphasis is given to people from diversefields or professions.
+Policy on Remuneration

-Guiding Policy on remuneration of Directors Key Managerial Personnel and employees ofthe Company is that
+Guiding policy on remuneration of Directors Key Managerial Personnel and employees ofthe Company is that:

 Remuneration to unionised workmen is based on the periodical settlement with theworkmen union.

-For Directors it is based on the shareholders resolutions provisions of the CompaniesAct 2013 and Rules framed therein circulars and guidelines issued by CentralGovernment and other authorities from time to time.
+For Directors it is based on the shareholders resolutions provisions of the CompaniesAct 2013 and Rules framed thereunder circulars and guidelines issued by the CentralGovernment and other authorities from time to time.